trailofbits/BTIGhidra/README.md

 just build
 ```

-After building, you can find the zipped extension in `plugin/dist` directory
+After building, you can find the zipped plugin in `plugin/dist` directory

 ## Installing

-This command will build the zip and install it into the Ghidra directory specified by `GHIDRA_INSTALL_DIR`
+If you are not using the Docker container, this command will build the zip and install it into the Ghidra directory specified by `GHIDRA_INSTALL_DIR`

 ```sh
 just install
 ```

+If you built using Docker, then you can only use the resulting built plugin on a Linux distribution newer than Ubuntu 20.04.

+To install the plugin built by the Docker container, open Ghidra 10.1.4 on your host machine:

+1. Navigate and click on `File -> Install Extensions...`
+2. Click on the `+` icon in the upper right corner of the window
+3. Navigate to the path of this repo under `plugin/dist` and select the latest built `ghidra_10.1.4_PUBLIC_<date>_BTIGhidra.zip` file and hit `OK` to finish the selection
+4. Hit `OK` again if you do not see the message to "restart Ghidra"
+5. Restart Ghidra

+The plugin is now installed!

 ## Testing